georgesutphin/MCB585-2023/_episodes/02-oyo-R-data-types-in-depth.md

 &nbsp;

 Note that when one of the `as.` functions throws an error, it doesn't simply fail to return a variable.
-Instead it throws an error message and assigns an `NA` value to the variable. `NA` is one of several special values that represents missing data, or "Not Available".
+Instead it throws an warning message and assigns an `NA` value to the variable. `NA` is one of several special values that represents missing data, or "Not Available".
 We will discuss these special characters in more detail later in this lesson.

 Sometimes these functions can have unintended consequences.
 When we apply the `as.integer()` function to a numeric, it automatically rounds decimal number "down" (i.e. "toward 0") to the nearest integer: